JYVSECTEC/containerized-grr/README.md

 #### Monitoring

-Containerized GRR includes Prometheus monitoring system which enables investigator to observe the status of each GRR sever component and query monitoring data for occurred changes.
+Containerized GRR includes Prometheus monitoring system which enables investigator to observe the status of each GRR server component and query monitoring data for occurred changes.
 However, it should be noticed that the monitoring system is only implemented to bring additional feature for the server execution.
 Any extensively testing of Prometheus is not made.

 #### Proxy